seebiadab/seebiadab/README.md

 **Hi, I'm Gheiza Muhammad Fauzi!**
 👤 A passionate **Web Developer** & **Creative Designer**!
-📍 Based in Indonesia | 🌟 Always curious to learn and grow
+📍 Based in Indonesia | And always curious to learn and grow

 ---